ToniWestbrook/paladin/README.md

 paladin align -a -o paladin index input.fastq.gz
 ```

-If you're intersted in trying this out on a smallish test file, try downloading this one which is from a human lung metagenome study: http://www.ebi.ac.uk/ena/data/view/PRJNA71831
+If you're interested in trying this out on a smallish test file, try downloading this one which is from a human lung metagenome study: http://www.ebi.ac.uk/ena/data/view/PRJNA71831

 ```